 Director of Programs

-Based in Boston, Ann staffs the One Region Funders’ Group, heads up the Network’s responsive service work in Pennsylvania, New Jersey, and Massachusetts, and staffs the Green Building Green Neighborhoods Working Group in partnership with Jennifer Cummings.
-She also provides support to the Network’s Restoring Prosperity in Older Industrial Cities working group, and manages the Network’s team of field consultants.
+Based in Boston, Ann heads up the Network’s responsive service work in the Northeast, and staffs the GREEN!
+Working Group and Partners for Places grant program in partnership with GREEN! team members Jennifer Cummings and Ashley Quintana.
+She also works with Diane Schrauth on the Stormwater Funders' Group and manages the Network’s team of field consultants.
 Before coming to the Network, Ann facilitated the planning and design of smart growth collaboratives in Vermont and Massachusetts.
 She has worked as a program consultant to the John Merck Fund, principally on JMF’s environmental health grants program, and consulted with other foundations and funder networks focusing on environmental, sustainable agriculture, and smart growth issues.
 She is a former partner at GMA Foundations, a philanthropic consulting firm serving charitable foundations and individual donors, where for fifteen years she headed up GMA’s environmental grantmaking and consulting practice.
 Among her past environmental clients, Ann worked for the Jessie B. Cox Charitable Trust, the Conservation, Food & Health Foundation, the Dolphin Trust, and The Elizabeth Ordway Dunn Foundation.
-She is currently a trustee of the Environmental League of Massachusetts and sits on the Massachusetts Advisory Council for the Trust for Public Land.
-Ann has a B.A. from Duke University and an M.A. with concentration in environmental policy from Tufts University
+She is currently a trustee of the Environmental League of Massachusetts.
+Ann has a B.A. from Duke University and an M.A. with concentration in environmental policy from Tufts University.

 As Director of TFN’s Older Industrial Cities program, Alicia connects funders engaged in the challenging work of revitalizing post-industrial cities to learning opportunities, key resources, and most importantly to one another.